MatrixFun/AutoXL/README.md

 ## Functions

 At the moment, AutoXL consists of 28 functions mainly in 3 categories:
-- Useful, handy and powerful functions to automate manual tasks.
+- Practical, useful, handy and powerful functions to automate manual tasks.
 For instance,
     - `A.LOCATE.CELLBYTEXT` to find a cell in a range that contains a given text.`A.LOCATE.RANGEBYTEXT` to find a header in a range that contains a given text and to return the data below the header
     - `A.DUPLICATES` to find duplicates in a range
 - Elementary functions for compound data types such as array and set.
 For instance,